Hendrix Street

 North of Atlantic

 Originally part of the Schenck Farm.
-Formerly Smith Street, changed in 1887.
-I'm guessing it was named after Joseph C. Hendrix.
-Hendrix was a trustee for the Brooklyn Bridge association, was appointed Postmaster by then Governor Cleveland, was President of the Board of Education, the Kings County Trust Co., the American Bankers Association.
+Formerly Smith Street.
+Renamed in 1887 after Joseph C. Hendrix (1853-1904.)
+Hendrix was a trustee for the Brooklyn Bridge Association, was appointed Postmaster by then Governor Cleveland, was President of the Board of Education, the Kings County Trust Co., and the American Bankers Association.
 He failed in a run for Mayor but became a Congressman.
+A descendant informed me was born in Missouri, but moved east after he lost several fingers as a child and was told by his father he would not amount to anything.

 Click on thumbnails to enlarge